nautechsystems/nautilus_trader/docs/concepts/overview.md

 ## Why NautilusTrader?

-- **Highly performant event-driven Python** - native binary core components
+- **Highly performant event-driven Python:** Native binary core components
-- **Parity between backtesting and live trading** - identical strategy code
+- **Parity between backtesting and live trading:** Identical strategy code
-- **Reduced operational risk** - risk management functionality, logical correctness and type safety
+- **Reduced operational risk:** Risk management functionality, logical correctness and type safety
-- **Highly extendable** - message bus, custom components and actors, custom data, custom adapters
+- **Highly extendable:** Message bus, custom components and actors, custom data, custom adapters

 Traditionally, trading strategy research and backtesting might be conducted in Python (or other suitable language) using vectorized methods, with the strategy then needing to be reimplemented in a more event-drive way